KamalaSwaminathan/Cryptography_CIA/README.md

 ## Limitations

 - Both lanes start at zero.
 If the input contains no vowels (e.g. `BCDF`), the vowel lane stays at zero and the digest is effectively single-lane.
 For normal English text this does not occur.
-A non-zero starting seed for each lane would fix this edge case — it was intentionally left out to keep the design transparent and easy to follow.
+Solution: A non-zero starting seed for each lane would fix this edge case.

 The Spiral Route Cipher is not secure by modern standards.
 It is a pure transposition cipher and is vulnerable to frequency analysis and known-plaintext attacks.
 This implementation is for educational purposes only.
 The Dual-Lane Vowel-Consonant Hash has not been formally analysed or peer-reviewed and should not replace SHA-256 or similar in any real application.